Belmont High School (Ohio)

 Belmont High School is 1 of 6 high schools in the Dayton Public Schools school district.
 The school is located in Dayton, Ohio, and serves approximately 1000 students.
 The school mascot is the bison.
-Belmont High School did not meet any of the 13 indicators for the 2016–2017 school year on the State of Ohio Dept. of Education Report Card, and therefore received an 'F' grade.
+Belmont High School did not meet any of the 13 indicators for the 2016–2017 school year on the State of Ohio Department of Education Report Card, and therefore received an 'F' grade.
 In addition, the school received a 38.9% score with a grade of 'F' on the Performance Index section of the Report Card as well.
-The school opened on September 10, 1956 for students in 8th through 11th grades, the original building was closed following the 2010-2011 school year and would later be demolished in March 2012.
+The school opened on September 10, 1956 for students in 9th through 11th grades, the original building was closed following the 2010-2011 school year and would later be demolished in March 2012.
 Being replaced with a new building.

 The Belmont High School football team competes in the American Division of the Southwest Ohio Public League.
 All other athletic teams compete in the Dayton City League.